 Diane was referred to a vascular surgeon for a surgical consultation.
 The surgeon performed ultrasound testing and confirmed that Diane did have TOS.
 The doctor felt that the TOS was related to the injuries she received in the car crash 5 years earlier.
 Diane was advised to continue with conservative management, consisting of physical therapy, exercises and injections to manage her symptoms.
 If conservative treatment failed, then the vascular surgeon told Diane that the only option left was surgery.

-When Diane hired an attorney, Mr. Dejoria's insurance company (MetLife Home Auto) made the last and final settlement offer of $30,000.
+The driver's insurance company, MetLife Home Auto, made a final settlement offer of $30,000.
 MetLife argued that Diane had only suffered from 'soft tissue' injuries that should have healed.
 It also argued that Diane's pain complaints were due to a pre-existing injury or condition because Diane was in a car accident in 1969 and in 1987.
 However, Diane stated that she made a full recovery from each of these prior accidents.

-A lawsuit was filed.
-The drunk driver's deposition was taken.
-He testified that he had no memory of the collision.
-When he was deposed, he stated that he was unemployed and homeless.
-After 12 months of litigation, the case settled a few days before trial for the other driver's insurance policy limits.
+A lawsuit was filed against the drunk driver and MetLIfe Home Auto.
+The driver testified that he had no memory of the collision.
+After 12 months of litigation, the case settled a few days before a scheduled jury trial for the other driver's insurance policy limits.